 The Two of Us

-György Dobray (born in 1942, in Budapest, Hungary) graduated from the Department of Cinematography of the Film Academy in 1965.
-He produced documentary, educational and literary films for the Hungarian Television, and fiction films for the Hungarian Film Production Company.
+György Dobray (born 1942, in Budapest, Hungary) graduated from the Department of Cinematography of the Film Academy in 1965.
+He has produced documentary, educational and literary films for Hungarian Television, and fiction films for the Hungarian Film Production Company.
 He is currently working on documentary and TV films, as well as a fiction film.
 He received the Hungarian Balázs Béla Award in 2010.

 Tales from the Prison Cell